Hulend History, Family Crest & Coats of Arms

 Another branch was found at Dalbury in Derbyshire in early times.
 "In the reign of Edward II.
 Dalbury and Lees were the property of Sir Robert Holland."

-Important Dates for the Hulend family
+Early History of the Hulend family

 This web page shows only a small excerpt of our Hulend research.
 Another 116 words (8 lines of text) covering the years 1352, 1400, 1374, 1400, 1370, 1405, 1384, 1408, 1400, 1407, 1403, 1406, 1408, 1661, 1654, 1656, 1603, 1701, 1640, 1599, 1671, 1658, 1722, 1695 and are included under the topic Early Hulend History in all our PDF Extended History products and printed products wherever possible.